Notes on the Geography of Tanzania: Bagamoyo

 Forty miles north of Dar, Bagamoyo was the first capital of German East Africa.
 Bits remain.

-We're on our way out of the capital.
-Zoom, zoom: DHL beats the traffic.
+We're heading north from the capital.
+DHL beats the traffic.

 A dying palm plantation.